dreifadotapp/simple-serialisation/README.md

 ## Why SIS?

-There is absolutely nothing wrong with modern Java/Kotlin serialisers technically (in fact rss embeds [Jackson](https://github.com/FasterXML/jackson)), but at scale they have some annoying problems.
+There is absolutely nothing wrong with modern Java/Kotlin serialisers technically (in fact sis embeds [Jackson](https://github.com/FasterXML/jackson)), but at scale they have some annoying problems.
 These include:

 * ambiguities over the actual wire format due the use of reflections magic and differing opinions as to the best mapping